hyob1310/ai-counterfactual-sunday-sales-r/README.md

 - customer loyalty effects
 - cultural and religious positioning

 This project demonstrates how analytics can support strategic business decision-making even when direct historical data is unavailable.
+The project highlights how data analytics can be used to evaluate strategic business decisions even when direct historical observations do not exist.

 ---